aklokov/ts-files-helper/README.md

-# de-redux
+# ts-files-helper
-generator for redux actions, switch and dispatch-subscribe service
+library with functions used in reexport generator and de-redux